-Psychostimulant affected patients / serotonin toxicity
+Psychostimulant affected patients

-- Psychostimulant toxicity, including serotonin syndrome, should ideally be treated with midazolam, cooling, hydration and symptomatic management as per CPG A0719 Drug Induced Hyperthermia. - In some cases, these patients will require initial management with Ketamine as per Severe Agitation due to an immediate safety risk to the patient or staff.
-Ketamine does not treat serotonin toxicity.
+- Psychostimulant toxicity, including serotonin syndrome, should ideally be treated with midazolam, cooling, hydration and symptomatic management as per CPG A0719 Drug Induced Hyperthermia. - In some cases, these patients will require initial management with ketamine as per the Extreme Safety Risk section of this CPG due to the risk of harm to the patient, bystanders, or paramedics.
+Ketamine does not treat serotonin syndrome.
 Midazolam should be administered once agitation is controlled.
 Combined therapies are likely to lead to the need for airway management and the need for escalation of care.